lenderpanel

 Recently asked questions about conveyancing in Stilton

-I am attracted to a two maisonettes in Stilton both have approximately 50 years left on the lease term.
+I am attracted to a couple of flats in Stilton both have approximately forty five years left on the lease term.
 Should I regard a short lease as a deal breaker?

 There is no doubt about it.
-A leasehold apartment in Stilton is a wasting asset as a result of the reducing lease term.
-The nearer the lease gets to zero years unexpired, the more it reduces the marketability of the property.
-The majority of buyers and banks, leases with under 75 years become less and less marketable.
-On a more upbeat note, leaseholders can extend their leases by serving a Section 42 Notice.
-One stipulation is that they must have owned the premises for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
+A leasehold flat in Stilton is a wasting asset as a result of the reducing lease term.
+The nearer the lease gets to zero years unexpired, the more it reduces the salability of the property.
+The majority of buyers and lenders, leases with under 75 years become less and less marketable.
+On a more positive note, leaseholders can extend their leases by serving a Section 42 Notice.
+One stipulation is that they must have owned the property for two years (unlike a Section 13 notice for purchasing the freehold, when leaseholders can participate from day one of ownership).
 When successful, they will have the right to an extension of 90 years to the current term and ground rent is effectively reduced to zero.
 Before moving forward with a purchase of premises with a short lease term remaining you should talk to a solicitor specialising in lease extensions and leasehold enfranchisement.
 We are are happy to put you in touch with Stilton conveyancing experts who will explain the options available to you during an initial telephone conversation free of charge.
-A more straightforward and quicker method of extending would be to contact your landlord directly and sound him out on the prospect of extending the lease.
+More often than not it is possible to negotiate informally with the freeholder to extend the lease.
 They may agree to a smaller lump sum and an increase in the ground rent, but to shorter extension terms in return.
 You need to ensure that any new terms represent good long-term value compared with the standard benefits of the Section 42 Notice and that onerous clauses are not inserted into any redrafting of the lease.

 Last updated